 Upon the project’s creation in 2009, the BPA sat between the management of the NT Digital Department and the NT Archive.
 Both departments, in addition to Kwame Kwei-Armah, a dedicated project researcher and volunteers aimed to create the BPA as a resource that would positively affect contemporary Black playwrights in their knowledge and understanding of previous work as well as solidify or create a ‘canon’ of work borne of Black British, African, and Caribbean theatre traditions.
 This would be in addition to sharing these works with students, young people, theatre-makers, and actors as well as the general public.

 A dedicated committee was also created to steer and oversee the BPA project, consisting of theatre-makers, directors and writers, many of whose own work would make up the productions in archive.
-The committee included: Alby James (director), Anton Phillips (actor and creator of Black Theatre Season), Burt Caesar (actor), Kerry Michaels (then Artistic Director of Theatre Royal Stratford East), Malcolm Fredrick (then Artistic Director of Carib Theatre), Michael Simmons Nu, Nicholas Kent (then Artistic Director of Tricycle Theatre), Paulette Randall (director), Topher Campbell (filmmaker and creator of the Rukus!
-Archive) and Yvonne Brewster (then Artistic Director of Talawa Theatre Company).

 The BPA as a digital archive project would seek to establish ways to share the plays written by Black playwrights – be that through sharing the plays themselves online or information about them via production records or records of performance (a play’s cast, creative team, when were the play was staged, etc).